 Mr. Richard E. Hitt

 Mr. Hitt joined HYPRES in January 2003 as vice president and general manager of government products and systems.
+He was appointed President and CEO in July 2005.
 Prior to that, he served at Raytheon where he was director of Joint Tactical Radio Systems (JTRS) programs, and director of business development for radios and terminals.
 During his career, he has held senior leadership positions with EG&G of Boston and Mnemonics, Inc., of Florida.
 His career in the Air Force included extensive time as a senior program manager in the advanced technology headquarters of the Air Force program, where he was involved in bringing new space command, control, and communications technologies to tactical combat units.
 His commercial experience has focused primarily on bringing new technologies to mainstream command, control, and communications product lines and programs.
 Mr. Hitt earned an undergraduate degree in economics from Chapman University, California, and a graduate degree in systems engineering from the Air Force Institute of Technology, Wright-Patterson AFB, Ohio.
 He is also a graduate of the DoD Senior Program Manager Course, Defense Systems Management College, Ft.
 Belvoir, Virginia, and the Senior Leadership Course at the University of Chicago, School of Business.

 Dr. Masoud Radparvar

-Vice President, Engineering
+Vice President, Instrumentation

 Dr. Radparvar joined HYPRES in 1984.
-He has worked on all aspects (design, simulation, layout, fabrication and evaluation) of superconducting-based circuits.
+He has worked on all aspects (design, simulation, layout, fabrication, and evaluation) of superconducting-based circuits.
 His expertise, in addition to superconductivity, includes circuit design, thin film growth by various techniques, patterning by photolithography and reactive ion etching, low temperature (cryogenic) techniques and low noise measurements.
 He developed and demonstrated the first analog to digital converter in the NbN technology operating at 9.5 K and engaged in the design and development of a niobium process for superconducting circuits integrated in the fastest Time Domain Reflectometer/Sampling oscilloscope.
 Prior to joining HYPRES, Dr. Radparvar was at the University of Wisconsin, where he earned his Ph.D. degree in Electrical Engineering (Solid State Electronics).